 - In line with the Concordat to Support the Career Development of Researchers and UK Research and Innovation's Statement of Expectations for Doctoral Training, PGRs are strongly encouraged to take advantage of the training made available to them to support their research, to enhance their employability and to assist their career progress after completion of their degree.
-In addition to School-based training, PGRs can access Researcher Development's central programme of personal and professional skills training. - 10.2 PGRs are entitled to a minimum of 10 days per year (pro-rated for part-time PGRs) to engage in activities and training to support their professional and career development.
+In addition to Faculty-/School-based training, PGRs can access Researcher Development's central programme of personal and professional skills training. - 10.2 PGRs are entitled to a minimum of 10 days per year (pro-rated for part-time PGRs) to engage in activities and training to support their professional and career development.
 PGRs should inform their main supervisor of planned training in advance.
-Supervisors must respect this time and discuss and review the activities undertaken during formal supervisory meetings. - 10.3 [PLACE HOLDER: From 2025/26, details of mandatory training will appear here.] - 10.4 PGRs must complete a Training Needs Analysis (TNA) with their supervisor at the start of each year to identify areas for development and then target specific workshops and courses that focus on these areas, such as those offered via the SRS.
-The TNA should also be considered as part of the Progression Review.
-Further information on completing a TNA is available on the SRS webpages. - 10.5 Where relevant, the main supervisor is responsible for ensuring that PGRs are aware of any training or development requirements imposed by a funder, and for ensuring that opportunities are available to satisfy any such requirements; PGRs are responsible for ensuring that these requirements are met. - 10.6 In order to support their career planning and future applications, PGRs should keep a record on Sussex Direct of all the training and other enrichment activities they undertake, whether provided centrally, by their School or externally e.g. presentations, conferences, teaching, demonstrating, internships, etc. The TNA also provides a useful tool for logging and reflecting on the training undertaken. - 10.7 PGRs are encouraged to take advantage of the careers advice and guidance available to them at Sussex vis the Student Hub, and to access Vitae's extensive careers resources.
+Supervisors must respect this time and discuss and review the activities undertaken during formal supervisory meetings. - 10.3 PGRs are required to complete all mandatory training as stipulated by the University and (where relevant) their Faculty/School.
+Mandatory training will be highlighted during central and local induction processes and in University communications.
+This includes (but is not limited to) the University's online training modules for PGRs in Research Ethics and Integrity, and Research Data Management; these modules should be completed by the time the PGR submits their research plan during their first year of registration or part-time equivalent (see section 5 for timings), and in all cases progression following the first Formal Progression Review will not be confirmed until the required training has been completed. - 10.4 PGRs must complete a Training Needs Analysis (TNA) with their supervisor at the start of each year to identify areas for development and then target specific workshops and courses that focus on these areas, such as those offered via the SRS.
+The TNA should also be considered as part of a Formal Progression Review.
+Further information on completing a TNA is available on the SRS webpages. - 10.5 Where relevant, the main supervisor is responsible for ensuring that PGRs are aware of any training or development requirements imposed by a funder, and for ensuring that opportunities are available to satisfy any such requirements; PGRs are responsible for ensuring that these requirements are met. - 10.6 In order to support their career planning and future applications, PGRs should keep a record on Sussex Direct of all the training and other enrichment activities they undertake, whether provided centrally, by their Faculty/School or externally e.g. presentations, conferences, teaching, demonstrating, internships, etc. The TNA also provides a useful tool for logging and reflecting on the training undertaken. - 10.7 PGRs are encouraged to take advantage of the careers advice and guidance available to them at Sussex vis the Student Hub, and to access Vitae's extensive careers resources.

-School training requirements, including taught modules
+Faculty/School training requirements, including taught modules